-Though Lipedema is not rare, over 11 percent of the world’s female populace is affected by it, doctors rarely have knowledge of the disease and therefore it goes improperly diagnosed as garden-variety obesity.
-Patients misdiagnosed with common obesity are often put on radical diets, diet pills or undergo gastric bypass surgery to no avail — the Lipedema fat doesn’t budge.
+Though Lipedema is not rare, over 11 percent of the world’s female populace is affected by it, doctors rarely have knowledge of the disease,and therefore it goes improperly diagnosed as garden-variety obesity.
+Patients misdiagnosed with common obesity are often put on radical diets, diet pills or undergo gastric bypass surgery to no avail — the Lipedema is the fat you can’t lose.
 And often when this happens, it’s the patient that gets the blame.
 “It’s not your fault.
 Don’t give up.
 There is help…” says Dr. Marcia V. Byrd, MD, founder of The Lipedema Surgery Center and one of the few surgeons specialized in treating Lipedema in North America.

 Common Symptoms of Lipedema

 - Large stove-pipe shaped legs

 - Fat cuffs around ankles